glebtsereteli/Figgy/docs/pages/api/figgy/setup.md

 > `Figgy.Section(name, [scoped?], [open?])` ➜ :Struct:.:Figgy:

-Creates a struct at the current scope (Root or :Window:), represented as a :DBG Section:.
+Creates a struct in the current scope (Root or :Window:), represented as a :DBG Section:.

 Once called, the previous non-Section scope (Root or :Window:) becomes inaccessible.
 All following Widgets will be created in the context of the current Section.
 Call this method again to switch scope to another Section.